hdantam/juicypika-app/README.md

-# Juicypika App
+# Juicypika

 ### A Website of all the Things I Love

-This is my unofficial official Website where I put together things from all my entertainment/social media accounts I use, games I love playing, and other hobbies I enjoy.
+This is my unofficial official website where I put together things from all my entertainment/social media accounts I use, games I love playing, and other hobbies I enjoy (aptly named after the username I use in all of them).
 This will eventually be a collection of all the stuff I love/have loved to do online for the past decade or more.

 ### The Pages
 There are 7 main pages I will have set up involving making API or database calls to gather information about my accounts and usage.
 Those include: